 Within this landscape, a set of modular clusters Provides the administrative services and spaces, designed to facilitate the relationship between citizens and administration.
 Citizen participation in the process is one of the key issues.
 Also transparency: the chamber hall is in full sight in the middle of public space, the information is accessible, you can even point you visualize the municipal website ... and physically enter it and talk to the person who is behind!

 The materials are simple and inexpensive, but are selected and used in such a way That we want to go and touch them.
 Some elements are finished with a felt made from recycled bottles (PET); simple boards are CNC carved to become sophisticated 3D damascene; the floor is the existing industrial warehouse poly-concrete, with its lines of storage, on Which the new signage is superimposed.
 The acoustics are carefully worked out, and so is the smell!

-The materials are simple and inexpensive, but they are selected and used in such a way that we want to go and touch.
-Some elements are finished with a felt made from recycled bottles (PET), the floor is the existing one of the industrial building in poly-cement, with its storage lines, on which is superimposed the new signs, the carefully elaborated acoustics.
+The materials are simple and inexpensive, but they are selected and used in such a way that we want to touch them.
+Some elements are finished with a felt made from recycled bottles (PET), the floor is the existing one of the poly-cement industrial warehouse, with its storage lines, on which the new signage is superimposed, the carefully elaborated acoustics.

-The thermal comfort is achieved with minimum effort, thanks to the technique of "thermal onion" that optimizes climate areas according to access levels, and taking advantage of the thermal inertia of the slab.
+Thermal comfort is obtained with minimal effort, thanks to the "thermal onion" technique which optimizes climate zones according to access levels, and by exploiting the thermal inertia of the insole.

-The price per square meter of the building is a third of the average for comparable buildings.
+The price per square meter of the building is one third of the average price for comparable buildings.